brick/geo/README.md

 Update the code with your own connection parameters, or use an existing `PDO` connection if you have one (recommended).

+### Using PDO and SQLite with SpatiaLite

+Due to [limitations in the PDO_SQLITE driver](https://bugs.php.net/bug.php?id=64810), it is currently not possible to load the SpatiaLite extension with a
+`SELECT LOAD_EXTENSION()` query, hence you cannot use SpatiaLite with the PDO driver.

+You need to use the SQLite3 driver instead.
+Note that you can keep using your existing PDO_SQLITE code, all you need to do is create an additional in-memory SQLite3 database just to power the geometry engine.

 ### Using SQLite3 with SpatiaLite

 - Ensure that [SpatiaLite is installed](https://www.gaia-gis.it/fossil/libspatialite/index) on your system.